top of page

 Macayla Treacy, Canva Template

-Starting your wedding planning (and DIY projects) can feel overwhelming – especially when you love everything you see on Pinterest.
-If you're anything like me and have been saving wedding inspiration for a while, it can be hard to figure out where to even begin.
+Starting your wedding planning (and DIY projects) can feel overwhelming—especially when you love everything you see on Pinterest.
+If you’ve been saving inspiration for a while, it can be hard to know where to even begin.

-One of the easiest ways, I've found, to narrow down your style is to scroll through all your saved pins and look for repeating patterns.
-Pay attention to the colors, textures, and styles that keep popping up – you'll be surprised how quickly a theme will start to jump out at you!
+One of the easiest ways I’ve found to narrow things down is to scroll through your saved pins and look for patterns.
+Pay attention to the colors, textures, and styles that keep showing up—you’ll start to see your style take shape faster than you think.

-Another tip: start with a season.
-I'm getting married in Massachusetts, where we have all four to pick from – spring, summer, fall, or winter – and each one naturally comes with its own mood and inspiration.
-Choosing a season can help focus your ideas even more.
+Another way to bring clarity is to start with a season.
+I’m getting married in Massachusetts, where we get all four—and each one naturally brings its own mood and direction.

 Image via [Minnefloralco.com]